Dark Crisis: Young Justice

 Tim Drake, Arrowette, Cassie Sandsmark, Bart Allen, and Conner Kent set up statues after Nightwing's speech in Dark Crisis #1.
-While talking in a table, Tim, Conner, and Bart are suddenly transported into different worlds where Tim sees Alfred Pennyworth again, Conner sees Dubbilex, and Bart meets up with Max Mercury.
+While talking in a table, Tim, Conner, and Bart are suddenly transported into different worlds; Tim sees Alfred Pennyworth again, Conner sees Dubbilex, and Bart meets up with Max Mercury.
 Cassie tries asking Wally West, Nightwing, and Jon Kent but they do not know where they are.
-The trio meet up with each other on Happy Harbor (first headquarters of the Justice League) where they are confronted by a female villain named the Mighty Endowed.
+The trio meet up with each other on Happy Harbor (first headquarters of the Justice League) where they are confronted by the villainess Mighty Endowed.
 However, an alternate version of Cassie saves them.

 Cassie manages to convince Arrowette to help her, and they track down Red Volcano and Red Tornado.
 Conner, Tim, Bart, and alternate Cassie go to Metropolis to fight Tora where they realize something's not right with this world.
 They go to the Justice League headquarters where they debate whether they should stay in the prison world.
 When they go back to Happy Harbor, they see Lex Luthor, Deathstroke, and Captain Boomerang.